ocirede/Simona_DCI_final_project/AboutUs.md

 - **Tyhe**

-- Tyhe's our alien coming out of this world, constantly surprising us with his alien-like creativity, whether its her coding solutions, her writing skills or even her poems.
+- Tyhe's our alien coming out of this world, constantly surprising us with her alien-like creativity, whether its her coding solutions, her writing skills or even her poems.

 - **Fede**